Effortlessly chic vs. looking cool

 - Take a look at my style recipe book for inspiration.

 - Mix silver and gold in one outfit.
+So chic.

 - Mix expensive with cheap items. #stylesecrets Click To Tweet